Efik literature: Ernest E. Edyang

 Ernest Etifit Edyang was from Ibeno, a community located in the present-day Akwa Ibom state.
 According to Aye, Edyang was "completely naturalized in Duke town".
 Edyang worked at Duke Town school and the Hope Waddell Training Institution.
 He was employed as a librarian at the Calabar Public Library.
-Edyang's works included The Bride price, The Emotan of Benin, Asibọñ Edem, Sidibe and several others.
-Of all his works, his most prominent within the Efik community are Asibọñ Edem and Sidibe.
+Edyang's works included The Bride price, The Emotan of Benin, Asibọn̄ Edem, Sidibe and several others.
+Of all his works, his most prominent within the Efik community are Asibọn̄ Edem and Sidibe.
 Sidibe is a reality based fiction.
 It is presented in the attitude of a serio comic drama.
-It thematically and synoptically mirrors, exemplifies and/or criticizes the various literary ironies, oddities and/or tragic paradoxes associated with some indigenous society's negative marriage decrees, customs, tradition and anti social or cultural practices worldwide.
+It thematically and synoptically mirrors, exemplifies and/or criticizes the various literary ironies, oddities and/or tragic paradoxes associated with some indigenous society's negative marriage decrees, customs, tradition and anti-social or cultural practices worldwide.
 The play features the triumph of fate over society's obnoxious, selfish and draconian policies that humanly or naturally dehumanize, limit or threaten humans' freedom of existence as well as widen the social discrimination gaps between rulers and the ruled, the nobles/royals and the commoners.
 The play further depicts the uncomfortable social gap between the rich and the poor.
 Sidibe was performed by the Calabar Cultural association at Ibadan in 1958.
 At the pan-African contests organised by an American University in 1963, Edyang's Sidibe won first prize for the Rosamond Gilder award.
-Asibọñ Edem, another notable work by Edyang, is based on social and political events which occurred at Old Calabar.
+Asibọn̄ Edem, another notable work by Edyang, is based on social and political events which occurred at Old Calabar.
 It brings to life several myths of the Efik people particularly the belief in Akanga; a vow or promise made by an individual before a deity prior to his birth.